alekmaul/pvsneslib/devkitsnes/readme.txt

   Mukunda for smconv tool: http://snes.mukunda.com/ RetroAntho (https://github.com/RetroAntho) for his great help to move wla-dx to last version
-    and also for all compilation optimizations in Makefile, snes_rules RedBug for constify tcc bug fix and tips for Linux and Docker mills32 (https://github.com/mills32) for his mode7 3D example
+    and also for all compilation optimizations in Makefile, snes_rules and, at least, for keeping me motivated to use the last version of wla-dx ;) RedBug for constify tcc bug fix and tips for Linux and Docker mills32 (https://github.com/mills32) for his mode7 3D example

 CHANGE LOG
 ----------------------
+VERSION 3.20 (24, May, 2021)
+- Update wla-dx toolchain to last version (9.13a)
+- Update constify to use uppercase characters for section keywords
+- Update constify for more flexible options and less display on screen
+- Remove bin2h, useless in devkitnes bin directory
+- Update tcc to use uppercase characters for section keywords
+- Update tcc to use different name for ram.data and .data sections in each C file
+- Update tcc to append ram.data and .data sections to a global one
+- Update bin2txt for more flexible options and less display on screen
+- Update smconv for more flexible options and less display on screen
+- Update snestools for more flexible options and less display on screen
+- Fix gfx2snes 4bpp png error and update it for more flexible options and less display on screen

 VERSION 3.10 (13, December, 2020)
 - Remove PVSNESLIB variables in each makefile and add a system variable (PVSNESLIB_HOME)
 - Fix 816-tcc rodata variable names for multiple files projects